alecjacobson/geometry-processing-introduction/README.md

 ## Prerequisite installation

-On all platforms, we will assume you have installed cmake.
+On all platforms, we will assume you have installed cmake and a modern c++ compiler.

 We also assume that you have cloned this repository using the `--recursive` flag (if not then issue `git submodule update --init --recursive`).